LiaoJinze1987/aiProjects/README.md

 Android Studio 2022.3.1 or later

-Python 3.10+
+Python 3.11+

 Required Python packages listed in requirements.txt

 Project Setup

-Configure the server’s host IP address in config.dart.
+Set the server host IP in config.dart.

 Start the backend:

 python main.py

-Build and install the Flutter app on an emulator or device.
+Build and install the Flutter app on an emulator or physical device.

-Ensure both are on the same LAN.
+Ensure both the backend and the device are connected to the same local network.

 Local AI Model Support

-Supports loading models up to 4B parameters (Int4) depending on GPU memory.
+The backend supports loading quantized models up to approximately 4B parameters (Int4), depending on available GPU memory.
-The performance depends on hardware constraints.
+Actual performance varies by hardware capability.

 </details>